 Media, Film & Journalism Studies: Video Production Emphasis

-Are you interested in exploring the world of film and video production?
-The Master of Arts in Media, Film & Journalism Studies with a Video Production Emphasis is where you will want to start your journey.
+The Master of Arts in Media, Film & Journalism Studies with a Video Production Emphasis explores the world of film and video production.

 The DU Difference